Abhinav's Dilemma

 Abhinav still felt worried.

-At the next road, people crossed anywhere.
+At the next road, people crossed randomly from every side.
 There was no zebra crossing.

-Abhinav asked, “Papa, why do people cross anywhere?
+Abhinav asked, “Papa, why are people crossing everywhere?

 My teacher told us to use a zebra crossing.”